elfalehed/algorithms/README.md

 * :bookmark: **Jump Search:** <br />
 Jump search is a searching algorithms for sorted arrays.
 The basic idea is to check fewer elements(than linear algebra) by jumping ahead. <br />
-(You can read the code "LinearSearch.ipynb" // Everything documented, commented. <br />
+(You can read the code "JumpSearch.ipynb" // Everything documented, commented. <br />

 ## :rocket: Recursive algorithms: <br />
 A recursive algorithm is an algorithm which calls itself with "smaller (or simpler)" input values, and which obtains the result for the current input by